taliajmallo/rpgs/characters/Jasskia/charsheet.md

 ## Racial Features
 ### Base Properties
-Your size is medium, you have a speed of 30 feet, and you can see twice as far as a human in low light conditions.
+Your size is medium, you have a speed of 30 feet, and you have darkvision.
 ### Vishkanya Skill Affinities (Limber, Keen Senses)
 You have a +2 racial bonus to Escape Artist, Perception, and Stealth checks.
 ### Vishkanya Poison